BBlastapk/online/README.md

 git clone https://github.com/BBlastapk/online.git
 ```

-Open `index.html` in your preferred web browser.
+Then open `index.html` in any modern web browser.

-No build process or installation is required.
+No build tools, package managers, or installation steps are required.

 ## Deployment

-This project is deployed using Cloudflare Pages.
+The project is deployed using **Cloudflare Pages**.

 ## License

-This repository is intended for educational and demonstration purposes.
+This project is provided for educational and demonstration purposes.

-All trademarks, product names, and brand names mentioned belong to their respective owners.
+All trademarks, product names, logos, and brand names mentioned in this repository belong to their respective owners.